 What Is Barley?

-Pearl barley, the more common variety in the United States, does not technically qualify as a whole grain, since the outer bran layer has been polished off, but it's still a highly nutritious option.
+Pearl barley, the more common variety in the United States, does not technically qualify as a whole grain, since the outer bran layer has been polished off.
 It's inexpensive, readily available, and easy to cook, and it can be interchanged with rice in many dishes.
 Barley groats, the whole grain version, take quite a bit longer to cook.

 How to Cook Barley

 Cook pearl barley the way you cook rice.
 Cover 1 cup of barley with 2 cups of water, chicken stock, or vegetable broth and simmer it for 30 to 40 minutes; fluff it with a fork before you serve it.
 You can also use a rice cooker.
 Add 2 1/2 cups of liquid per cup of barley.
 If you pre-soak barley in plenty of water, it cuts down the overall cooking time.
 Barley can be pre-soaked for an hour or up to overnight.
 Pre-soaking reduces the cooking time to about 15 minutes.
 Barley can also be cooked in a pressure cooker; follow the individual instructions on your own unit, since cook times can vary a bit between models.

 Although barley soup (even this version with lentils) is probably the most popular and familiar way to eat barley, you can use it just like you would use any other grain such as couscous, quinoa, or rice.
 Serve a vegetarian curry or vegetable stir-fry over barley instead of rice or make a barley pilaf or a barley salad (just you would make a quinoa salad or a rice pilaf), or simply add a handful to your favorite soup or salad.

 What Does It Taste Like?

 Cooked barley has a slightly chewy texture and nutty flavor, similar to brown rice and farro.
 It's a versatile neutral base for any number of dishes, from stir-fry meals to casseroles to protein bowls and breakfast porridge.

 Try some creative healthy vegetarian and vegan barley recipes.

 Where to Buy Barley